Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Evaluation

+Our main macro-benchmark is a set of 57 real-world system utility programs (e.g., \texttt{ls}, \texttt{cp}, \texttt{xargs}) obtained from a software project named BSDCoreUtils~\citep{bsdcoreutil}.
+It has an average of \new{478} lines of code each.
+More details about how we filter the benchmark are reported in Appendix~\ref{filterbench}.
+We use this benchmark to demonstrate \our's correctness improvement on real-world programs, and to compare its adversarial loop against alternative translators and the coverage-driven baseline.
+Given the large number of programs, manually crafting a comprehensive set of test cases for each macro-benchmark is infeasible, and existing test suites for similarly-named GNU utilities are not directly applicable due to documented BSD/GNU behavioral differences.
+Moreover, automated test generation techniques can produce test sets that unfairly advantage a specific translation approach.
+Instead, we perform a relative evaluation between \our and baselines, as described below in the Evaluation Metrics section.

 To minimize measurement noise and make our experiments automatable, our evaluation focuses on single-threaded C programs that have deterministic behaviors across different executions, which is currently an assumption of our testing framework that both the translator and the discriminator depends on.
-Table~\ref{tab:bms} summarizes the statistics of two benchmarks, where we categorize the 57 programs into five categories: process execution control, file/directory management, shell scripting commands, system information access, and textural content processing.
+Table~\ref{tab:bms} summarizes the statistics of two benchmarks, where we categorize the 57 programs into five categories: process execution control, file/directory management, shell scripting commands, system information access, and textual content processing.

+\fix{ \textbf{Test Format and Testing Setup.} As the adversarial procedure progresses, newly generated test inputs are continuously added to the test set.
+To efficiently manage and execute these tests, we enforce a fixed test format and design a unified test runner that works for all benchmark programs.
+Each test case is specified in a JSON format that defines the program input and the execution configurations.
+The configuration includes commands for test setup and cleanup, instructions for redirecting result files to standard output for comparison, and regular-expression rules to normalize outputs and filter out trivial differences (e.g., path names).
+The test runner automatically executes the given set of tests for each program, runs both the C and Rust implementations with identical inputs, compares their outputs, and produces coverage reports, according to the provided command-line arguments. }

 \textbf{Agent Frameworks and Models.} We use Claude Code~\citep{claudecode} with Claude Sonnet \new{4.5~\citep{sonnet45}} as the main agent framework and LLM for our experiments.
-To test if our approach generalizes to other agent frameworks and LLMs, we also performed experiments using Mini-SWE-Agent~\citep{miniswe}, a popular open-source agent framework, with \new{GPT 5 mini~\citep{gpt5mini}, Claude 4 Sonnet, and Claude 4.5 Sonnet as the LLMs.
-We use `ClaudeCode+Sonnet4.5', `ClaudeCode+Sonnet4`, `SWE+Sonnet4.5', `SWE+Sonnet4', and `SWE+GPT5mini' to represent them in later sections, respectively.}
+To test if our approach generalizes to other agent frameworks and LLMs, we also performed experiments using Mini-SWE-Agent~\citep{miniswe}, a popular open-source agent framework, with Claude 4.5 Sonnet, Claude 4 Sonnet, GPT 5 mini~\citep{gpt5mini}, Gemini-3.1-Pro~\citep{gemini3.1pro}, and one open source model, GLM-4.7~\citep{glm4.7}, as the LLMs.
+We use `ClaudeCode+Sonnet4.5', `ClaudeCode+Sonnet4`, `SWE+Sonnet4.5', `SWE+Sonnet4', `SWE+GPT5mini', `SWE+GLM4.7`, `SWE+Gemini3.1-Pro` to represent them in later sections, respectively.
+The detailed version of the agent and model is reported in Appendix~\ref{modeldetail}.